ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {{-tls-a}}, to transport attestation-related payloads in RESTful APIs, or for stable storage of Attestation Results in the form of file system objects.

+This document also defines corresponding CBOR tag, JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims, as well as an X.509 extension.
+These allow embedding the wrapped conceptual messages into CBOR-based protocols, web APIs, and PKIX protocols.

 # Conventions and Definitions